How to Prevent Plastic Leakage from Factories and Informal Recycling Sector in ASEAN

 ‘I really appreciate the time you have taken to sit with us and help us review this document that we have produced from the project,’ said Mr Solomon.

-The next step for this project will be to incorporate the feedback collected during this workshop and proceed with data analysis.
-As soon as the guidelines are finalised, knowledge-sharing and capacity-building activities will be conducted to strengthen the capacity of ASEAN Member States in preventing plastics and resin pellets leakage from factories and the informal recycling sector.
+The project's next step is to incorporate the feedback collected during the workshop and proceed with data analysis.
+Once the guidelines are finalised, knowledge-sharing and capacity-building activities will be conducted to strengthen AMS capacity in preventing plastic and resin pellet leakage from factories and the informal recycling sector.

 Author